ariga/atlas-action/README.md

 #### Example usage

-The next action will monitor changes to the `auth` and `app` schemas inside the `mysql://root:pass@localhost:3306` database and track them in Atlas Cloud.
+The following action will monitor changes to the `auth` and `app` schemas inside the `mysql://root:pass@localhost:3306` database and track them in Atlas Cloud.
 In case the database URL is subject to change, the `slug` parameter can use to identify the same database across runs.

 ```yaml